 Lastly, you need to know how often you’ll evaluate your progress using the metrics for success.

-7 steps to building an effective implementation plan
+How to build an effective project implementation plan

 The steps undertaken to create an implementation plan vary depending on the type of project.
 However, the seven steps outlined below are the general building blocks of every successful implementation plan.

 When creating the document, ensure you’re detailed and precise so that all team members viewing the document will understand it.